 Outside of work, Krista enjoys Ukrainian dancing, cooking or baking in the kitchen, spending time with family, or tending to her many houseplants.

-Jonathan has held experience with both children and adults with a wide variety of speech and language service needs.
-Prior to Anderson Speech Consultants he has worked with children on literacy and speech goals in a summer speech camp, adults in post-stroke rehab, and those with Augmentative and Alternative Communication needs when in London.
+Jonathan has experience with both children and adults with a wide variety of speech and language service needs.
+Prior to Anderson Therapy Services (ATS) he worked with children on literacy and speech goals in a summer speech camp, adults in post-stroke rehab, and those with Augmentative and Alternative Communication needs when in London.